espocrm/documentation/docs/user-guide/text-search.md

 * `*` The truncation (or wildcard) operator.
 Appended to the word to be affected.
 * `"` A phrase enclosed within double quotes must be contained literally, as it was typed.

-Note: MySQL option *ft_min_word_len* defines min word length available for full-text search.
-By default it's 4.
-If you change this paramater in MySQL, you need also to run rebuild in Espo.
+Note: The MySQL option `ft_min_word_len` defines a minimum word length available for full-text search.
+By default it's set to `4`.
+If you change this paramater in MySQL, you also need to run rebuild in Espo.

 Note: MySQL has a blacklist of words that are not available for full-text search.
 E.g. *test*, *hello*.